 - Start on the destination machine (where you want to move the license to).
 Verify that the licensing software is working by opening a web browser and navigating to the http://localhost:1947 (Sentinel Admin Control Center).
 Your machine does not need internet access to load this page – it is an application that runs on your machine via a web browser.
 It should go to the help page that looks similar the image below.

 If this page opens to an error message, then the Sentinel LDK licensing runtime required to use your OpticStudio license did not install properly.
-Refer to "How to troubleshoot softkey license issues" to check and repair the underlying license software.
+Refer to "How to troubleshoot softkey license issues" "repairing the license runtime" section.
 Return to this article and move to Step 2 once the Sentinel Admin Control Center is working.

 3. Click Collect and Save Information.
 This will display a notice that the recipient information is stored in the file.
 Do not skip this step or the transfer process will fail.